 - Need an Internet connection to check in with work, keep up with family or customers, or just get an occasional modern world fix?
 The Coopers’ Lake Internet Cafe (CLIC) located next to the ice sales counter has computers, printers, Wi-Fi, spots to hook up your own laptop, and charging services for a fee.
 It’s open 8 am to 9 pm but it’s small, so there may be a wait during busy times.
 Wi-Fi connections cost $12/day; the signal extends around the barn and into the battlefield and Serengetti.

 - Flush toilets are located in the bathhouses near the Coopers’ store and at the bottom of Runestone Hill.
-Portajohns with hand sanitizer are available throughout the site and are generally pretty well maintained, but in areas where camps hold parties that involve a lot of heavy drinking, the portajohns can become a little… ripe… after dark.
+Portajohns with hand sanitizer are available throughout the site and are generally pretty well maintained, but in areas where camps hold parties that involve a lot of heavy drinking, the portajohns can become a little… ripe… overnight.
+The “honey wagon” services the portajohns twice a day during war week, and once a day during peace week.

 - The Food Court across from the troll offers everything from Italian, Greek, and Chinese to burgers or meat and potatoes.
 One popular eatery, the Beast and Boar, also does breakfast.
 On hot days, the ice cream stand does brisk business.
 There are picnic tables in the main areas and a few smaller seating areas under tents for individual restaurants.
 There’s also a small cafe and ice cream stand in the barn next to the Coopers’ store.